Communio-Templorum/bylaws/Articles-of-Incorporation.md

 * [ ] Add rules and regulations pursuant to [NC Statutes Chapter 55A, Article 8](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_8.pdf)

+### Pontifex Maximus

+The Pontifex Maximus shall be an ordained Pontiff or Flamen of a Cultic Priesthood or an ordained Minister or Magister of the Ministerial Priesthood, and shall have held such position for at least ten years before being elected Pontifex Maximus.

+The Pontifex Maximus shall be elected by the Board of Directors.

+A special meeting of the Board of Directors shall be called by the Vice Chair within three months of any vacancy for Pontifex Maximus.

 ## 5. Cultic Priesthood

 The Cultic Priesthood shall be organized into Orders.
 Each Order is an independent organization